tliu0066/remote-repo/README.md

-this is a example of how to use git
+this is an example of how to use git